Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

  I have conducted enough testing to legitimately believe that the site works well, as outlined in the various types of testing below: Manual testing, Lighthouse testing using developer tools, viewing the website on different browsers both manually and online and validator testing using online validation websites W3C and Jigsaw.

-  I have also manually tested all of the project's features and ensured that they operated as intended as listed above.
+  Also, as noted in the features section above, I have also manually tested all of the project's features and ensured that they operated as intended, outlining the response in each of the features sections.

  I tested the website in a variety of ways to ensure full functionality.
 This included manual testing (e.g. testing each feature and ensuring that it could complete what it was in place to complete) Additionally, I interacted with developer tools and the lighthouse function to see the code/make updates and to test different viewports.
 I manually checked the viewports on my phone and laptop also to ensure that the website was fully responsive, as intended.
 I also tested the website on different viewports online.